 The best project management calendar software

 Even the simplest of projects (with the best managers and teams behind them) aren’t immune to a little project turbulence.
 For that reason, it helps to have a project management tool to keep everything running smoothly.
-That’s why we’re sharing a few of our top picks for tools that allow you to create a project calendar.
+That’s why we’re sharing a few of our top picks, listed in alphabetical order, for tools that allow you to create a project calendar.
 This is how we made our picks:

 - Includes functionality that covers all four types of calendars in project management (mentioned above)